AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Secure Networking with Micro-Segmentation
 =========================================

 Micro-segmentation provides granular network security policy for distributed applications in the Cloud.
 Micro-segmentation enables network policy enforcement between application domains (app domains) you define in a single cloud or across multiple clouds.
-Users can then configure policies between these app domains to filter traffic between the applications residing in these domains.
+Users can configure policies to filter traffic between the applications residing in these domains.

 |microseg_topology|